-Don't be shy: get familiar with these urological problems
+Don't be shy: get familiar with urological problems and conditions

 Urology is the branch of medicine concerned with the diseases of the male and female urinary tract and the male reproductive organs.
 Everything from the kidneys to the bladder, and the urethra to the male reproductive organs are in urology’s domain.
 So, if it’s a problem ‘down below’ it’s likely to be urological.